 Many states have enacted or are enforcing suitability rules relating to the sale of life insurance policies.
 The producer must have a reasonable basis for believing the life insurance policy he or she is recommending is suitable for the customer.
 In addition, certain states have promulgated, or are currently considering, heightened suitability standards for life insurance.
-It is your responsibility to comply with these state requirements as they arise.
+It is your responsibility to comply with these state requirements as they arise, and as states' rules evolve, remain diligent in your understanding of the requirements.

-The Companies have added questions to the application that ask the customer about the appropriateness of the life insurance policy and their ability to pay the premiums.
+Included in the Application documents are questions for the applicant to attest to the appropriateness of the life insurance policy and their ability to pay the premiums.
 Each producer is responsible for explaining the long-term nature of a life insurance policy to the client and should ensure that the client understands the financial commitment associated with purchasing a life insurance policy.
-We will also require the producer to certify in the representative's report whether or not they personally met with the customer, and have gathered sufficient information to support the recommendation that the product is suitable for the customer.
-If the solicitation occurred with a different producer, we will require the name and contact information of the producer who solicited the sale.
+We require the producer to certify in the representative's report whether or not they personally met with the customer and have gathered sufficient information to support the recommendation that the product is suitable for the customer.
+If the solicitation occurred with a different producer, we require the name and contact information of the producer who solicited the sale.

-When considering whether the life insurance policy is suitable for the customer, the producer should consider many of the factors included in the NAIC Suitability in

-Annuity Transactions Model Regulation, including, but not limited to, the customer's need for life insurance, the customer's and insured's age, annual income, financial status, investment objectives, experience with financial matters, intended use of the life insurance policy and the customer's time horizon.
+When considering whether the life insurance policy is suitable for the customer, the producer should consider many of the factors included in the NAIC Suitability in Annuity Transactions Model Regulation, including, but not limited to, the customer's need for life insurance, the customer's and insured's age, annual income, financial status, investment objectives, experience with financial matters, intended use of the life insurance policy, the customer's time horizon, and affirmation that the reason for the purchase aligns with the product illustrated and applied for.